Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 y_fit = linear_graph(xx)
 ```

-Draw the contrast plot between the original function curve and the fitting result:
+Draw the differences between the original function outputs and the fitting results:

 ```python
 import matplotlib.pyplot as plt